nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This feature is implemented using a panel on the main window with a list of clients names that is updated with every command that may affect appointment set.

-One situation that trigger the edit appointments feature is when a suer edits an appointment.
+One situation that trigger the edit appointments feature is when a user edits an appointment.

 The following details explain how it works:

    *  What it does:
       * When an appointment is edited in the clients list, it is automatically added to the list of appointments.
       * The list is automatically sorted in increasing order of the appointment data time.

    * Details:
       * When the user enters the edit appointment command, it triggers the creation of an object the *Appointment* class.